 - Give back to the community

 How do I apply for the Beyond Bank Community Reward Account?

 You can apply for the Community Reward Account by visiting any Beyond Bank branch, you can get started over the phone or you can submit an online enquiry.
-To enquire online or to locate your nearest branch, simply click on the ‘Go to Site’ button.
+To enquire online or to locate your nearest branch, visit Beyond Bank website.
 To open this account, you have to meet basic eligibility criteria:

 - Residency requirements.
 You are a resident of Australia and have an Australian residential address.

 - Depository requirements.
 This account does not require you to maintain a minimum ongoing balance.